May 27-June 15, 2018 at Austin, Texas

 The Hispanic Ministry Summer Term at the Lutheran Seminary Program in the Southwest (LSPS) is designed for ELCA seminary students to develop leadership skills in Hispanic Ministry and build a network of colleagues who share this commitment.
 The first week involves students in the LSPS Spanish Language and Hispanic Ministry intensive.
 Week 2 consists of a weekly seminar with Prof. Jay Alanis.
-Week 3 involves students in another week long intensive: Mision en Comunidad/Mission in Community with The Rev. Ruben Duran, Director for New Congregational Development for New Congregational Development for ELCA, as the main presenter.
+Week 3 involves students in another week long intensive: Mision en Comunidad/Mission in Community with The Rev. Rubén Durán, Director for New Congregational Development for ELCA, as the main presenter.

 - To increase capacity for doing Hispanic ministry

 - To develop strong cross-cultural awareness and ministry skills

 - To engage in Hispanic ministry in congregational settings